Nina Bari: Career and later life

 She was a close collaborator with Dmitrii Menshov on a number of research projects.
 She and Menshov took charge of function theory work at Moscow State during the 1940s.
 In 1952, she published an important piece on primitive functions, and trigonometric series and their almost everywhere convergence.
 Bari also posted works at the 1956 Third All-Union Congress in Moscow and the 1958 International Congress of Mathematicians in Edinburgh.

 Mathematics was the center of Bari's intellectual life, but she enjoyed literature and the arts.
-She was also a mountain hiking enthusiast and tackled the Caucasus, Altai, Pamir and Tian Shan mountain ranges in Russia.
+She was also a mountain hiking enthusiast and tackled the Caucasus, Altai, Pamir and Tian Shan mountain ranges in the Soviet Union.
 Bari's interest in mountain hiking was inspired by her husband, Viktor Vladimirovich Nemytskii, a Soviet mathematician, Moscow State professor and an avid mountain explorer.
 There is no documentation of their marriage available, but contemporaries believe the two married later in life.
 Bari's last work—her 55th publication—was a 900-page monograph on the state of the art of trigonometric series theory, which is recognized as a standard reference work for those specializing in function and trigonometric series theory.

 Death

-On 15 July 1961, Bari committed suicide by jumping in front of an oncoming train in Moscow.
+On 15 July 1961, Bari died after being hit by a train.
+It was possibly a suicide due to depression caused by Luzin's death eleven years earlier.